How Fender amps work

 - Signal enters the volume potmeter.
 If volume is set low, much of the signal is lead to ground and lost.
 Volume pot is not amplifying anything, just letting more current through.

 - Signal enters the V1 tube (second half of it) and is amplified.
 Second gain stage.
 Will distort if signal level at this point is high, as a result of all previous signal processing to the original input signal.
-The cathode caps and resitors in preamp tube circtuits will add sag and compression if tube is pushed hard.
+The cathode caps and resistors in preamp tube circuits will add sag and compression if tube is pushed hard.
 The cathode cap is also EQ’ing your signal, and you may tweak it to adjust bass levels.

 - Signal splits into two paths; reverb path and main path.